J. Marshall Ash's Vita

 84. The classification of generalized Riemann derivatives, preprint.
 (Coauthors: Stefan Catoiu and William Chin)

-85. New definitions of continuity, preprint.
+85. New definitions of continuity, Real Analysis Exchange, to appear.
 (Coauthors: Arlene Ash and Stefan Catoiu)

 Items 49, 50, 52-61 are based upon work supported by the National Science Foundation under Grant No. DMS 9707011.
 Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the Discontinuities as limits of compactly supported formulas